-The annual Educating Children Summer Training Institute (ECSTI), founded in 1995, provides one-week, three-credit graduate seminars in June.
+Begun in 1995 as the Educating Children Summer Training Institute (ECSTI), Summer Seminars provide one-week, three-credit graduate seminars in June and July.
 Subject matter experts throughout the United States and other countries are brought together to lead seminars.
-Credits earned through ECSTI coursework may be applied toward a degree program, or may be used to meet Ohio licensure renewal requirements.
+Credits earned through Summer Seminars may be applied toward a degree program, or may be used to meet Ohio licensure renewal requirements.